sofathitesh/doconce/doc/demos/tutorial/tutorial.rst

 and handling text through regular expressions.
 The possibility for tweaking the layout is obviously limited since the text can go to all sorts of sophisticated markup languages.
-Moreover, because of limitations of regular expressions, some formatting may face problems when transformed to other formats.
+Moreover, because of limitations of regular expressions, some formatting of Doconce syntax may face problems when transformed to HTML, LaTeX, Sphinx, and similar formats.